gbif/data-blog/content/post/2020-01-15-frictionless-data-and-darwin-core.md

 # Future directions

-The conversion tool is hopefully just a begining and I hope it may help the TDWG/GBIF community reflection on Data exchange standards.
+The conversion tool is hopefully just a beginning and I hope it may help the TDWG/GBIF community reflection on Data exchange standards.
 I'll be happy to discuss it on GBIF community forum or elsewhere.

-For users, I will be very happy to integrate my Frictionless tool into GBIF.org with the possiblity for users to directly download Data Packages.
+For users, I will be very happy to integrate my Frictionless tool into GBIF.org with the possibility for users to directly download Data Packages.

 For publishers, on the other side of the data pipeline, I would also encourage to use Frictionless Data because it breaks the DwC star-schema limitation.